 Relationship and Sex Education

-The vital areas of moral and social development, HIV/AIDS and mutual respect and responsibility are taught in year group classes on ELDs.
-Sub-topics include: puberty, sex, contraception, emotions, hormones, consent, self-image, relationships, peer pressure, STIs, sexting, body image and further related topics.
+The vital areas of moral and social development, understanding sex education and mutual respect and responsibility are taught in year group classes on off timetable mornings.
+Sub-topics include: positive relationships, sex, contraception, emotions, hormones, consent, self-image, relationships, peer pressure, STIs, sexting, body image and further related topics.
 Topics are delivered as appropriate for each year group.

-Parents may, by law, withdraw students from all but the AIDS/HIV part of the course if they wish but would, we hope, contact the Head of House first to discuss the programme.
+Parents may, by law, withdraw students from all but the AIDS/HIV part of the course if they wish but would, we hope, contact the Head of Year first to discuss the programme.